 Where to Stay

-The earth conscious Marari Beach Resort is a big draw.
-This luxurious resort, inspired by local fishing villages, aims to capture the heart and soul of the beach.
-It's set on a sprawling property filled with coconut groves and lotus ponds, and among other things offers Ayurveda treatments and yoga classes on the beach.
-Rooms cost from about 10,000 per night for a double, during the low season.
+CGH Earth's eco-friendly Marari Beach Resort is a big draw.
+This luxurious resort, inspired by local fishing villages, aims to capture the heart and soul of Marari.
+It's about half a mile south of Beach Road, and is set on a sprawling property that's filled with coconut groves and lotus ponds.
+Among other things, it offers Ayurveda treatments and yoga classes on the beach.
+It's not cheap though.
+Expect to pay around 15,000 rupees per night, upwards, for a double.